 There’s no getting around it.
 They’ll spring up like a small crack in the window of your website.

 Handle them in the wrong way and the crack might spread.

-Deal with them like a customer service ninja and your window will mend and shine brighter than ever before.
+Deal with them like a pro and your window will mend and shine brighter than ever before.